 Hydroplaning happens when your car travels above the water without touching the ground.
-Given that a driver is left with little-to-no grip with the road and, thus, less control, this can be a dangerous set of circumstances to be in.
-If you find yourself in such a situation, stay calm, ease off the brakes, and do not turn your steering wheel; let your car slow down and the tires reattach to the road surface.
+Given that a driver is left with little-to-no grip with the road and, thus, less control, this can be a dangerous set of circumstances.
+If you find yourself in such a situation, stay calm, ease off the brakes and do not turn your steering wheel; let your car slow down and the tires reattach to the road surface.

 If your car starts sinking underwater, here’s how to save your own life.

 As a driver, you can never be sure exactly how deep a puddle is.
 Drive around it if you can, to keep water from getting into the car’s electrical system.
 (Here are tips for fixing an automotive short circuit.)
 If you do end up driving through a puddle, slow down before going through and tap your brakes lightly to get rid of water from your rotors once you are through.